 - Sports Items

 - Baked Goods

 - Food in Cans

 - Help with Rent

 - Medical Equipment

-We distributed 165,109 pounds of food to 1,990 households last year.
+We distributed 165,109 pounds of food to 1,990 households in 2016.
 That is the equivalent to feeding over 5,500 adults and children, because 51% came only one time for food, while other households came up to six times during the year.

 We are very grateful for the food donations from churches, schools, civic and social clubs, charitable organizations and individuals throughout the year, most of which comes from food drives or food collections for Daystar.
 Likewise, we are very thankful to the letter carriers of the U.S. Postal Service who hold a county-wide food drive for us and other food pantries every May and October.
 We receive anywhere from 10,000 to 15,000 pounds of nonperishable foods twice a year from the Crystal River and Lecanto branches combined.
 Many businesses also donate surplus or leftover food regularly, especially Publix in Crystal River where we get a variety of surplus fresh breads and rolls four times a week.

 We welcome anyone to conduct a nonperishable food drive (food in cans, boxes and plastic jars---no glass please).
 However, we can only accept items that are in original, undamaged packaging, which are not beyond the stamped expiration date.

 Please call (352) 795-8668 before planning a food drive and ask for the Executive Director or Pantry Manager.
 There are some guidelines people need to know when planning one.
 We would also like to get an estimate of what to expect and when, so that we may plan our purchases accordingly.